bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-copy-to.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- no error response provided
+- response in case of error is absent
-- detailed success response is needed
+- detailed response in case of success is needed

 {% endnote %}